mrpthemrp/package-delivery-tracker-client/README.md

 This project is the final assignment for CMPT 213 ([Dr. Victor Cheung](http://www.victorcheung.net/)) at SFU.

+**Main Screen**
+This project is a package delivery tracker.
+On program start, the user will be brought to a simple screen that has three lists: All Packages, Upcoming Packages, and Overdue Packages.
+Existing packages in the system will appear sorted from earliest delivery date.
+The screen will also show the current date and time, as well as a button for adding a package.
+If ADD PACKAGE button is clicked, a pop-up will appear that prompts the user to create a new package entry.

+**Packages**
+The user is able to add 3 different types of packages: Book, Perishable, and Electronic.
+Based on the delivery date added on package creation, it will be sorted under upcoming or overdue on the main screen.
+The user is able to mark padckage as delivered or remove the package on the main screen.
+On package removal, from any of the lists, the package will immediately be deleted from all lists.
+If the package is marked as delivered the package will only appear in the ALL PACKAGES list.

+**Saving and Exiting**
+If the user wants to delete a package, a pop-up will appear to confirm.
+If the user wants to exit, simply click the exit button and the program will automatically save the data to the server.
+The server will continue running if the client stops.

+***User needs to stop the server side by themselves!
+Exiting the client app will not terminate the server.***

 **See [video demo](#package-delivery-tracker-web-app-package) for more comprehensive walkthrough.**

 ### :sparkles: Project Takeaways